Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Rules/SF1E/Special Abilities/Special Abilities.md

 aliases:
 tags:
 ---

-# SPECIAL ABILITIES
+# Special Abilities

 **Source** _Starfinder Core Rulebook pg.
 262_
 A number of creatures and characters with a variety of classes gain the use of special abilities.
 These abilities range from ones that can be activated in a way similar to spells to more static abilities that grant special senses or traits.

-# EXTRAORDINARY, SPELL-LIKE, AND SUPERNATURAL ABILITIES
+# Extraordinary, Spell-like, and Supernatural Abilities

 **Source** _Starfinder Core Rulebook pg.
 262_
 Many abilities available to characters or monsters are classified as extraordinary, spell-like, or supernatural.
 Depending on which category they fall into, these abilities function as described below.

-## EXTRAORDINARY ABILITIES (EX)
+## Extraordinary Abilities (EX)

 Extraordinary abilities are nonmagical.
 They cannot be disrupted in combat as spells can, they are not subject to dispelling, and they function normally in areas where magic is suppressed or negated.
 Despite not qualifying as magical, some extraordinary abilities may break the laws of physics.